 Occurs when there is a sensation of burning or tingling on the skin.
 A limb may feel prickly or fall asleep and become temporarily numb.

-Dr. Puppala treats patients that have been diagnosed with fibromyalgia who come to him from all over Atlanta, Georgia.
+Atlanta orthopedist, Dr. Puppala, treats patients that have been diagnosed with fibromyalgia who come to him from all over Atlanta, Georgia.
 To make an appointment with V. K. Puppala, M.D. at his pain and spine clinic in Villa Rica office call 770-627-7246 or 770-MAP-PAIN.